Improve Privacy Compliance with Data Mapping

 - Find all sources of data – Find out every source of data your business has access to – internally and externally – and identify what information is held in each database

-- Map the flow of data – Once you know all the different data sources, you can create data flow maps of all the different processes and systems the data moves through.
+- Map the flow of data – Once you know all the different data sources, you can create data flow maps of all the processes and systems the data moves through.
 Where it starts, all the points it is processed and analyzed, and where it is stored.
-It’s likely multiple versions of similar data are stored in multiple locations
+Multiple versions of similar data are likely stored in multiple locations

 - Match similar information – The data mapping process focuses on matching fields in different databases, making it easier to combine this information into a central inventory for better management